 Another example of their differences presented itself via illustrations of a developing penis in the wonderful book, Puberty Boy which we recently borrowed from the library.

-Of course, the book was borrowed for the oldest son but he showed little interest in and in fact he appeared not to read it at all, although he did come dashing out of the loo a few days later looking delighted and claiming:
+In fact, he appeared not to read it at all, although he did come dashing out of the loo a few days later looking delighted and claiming:

 “Mummy, I’ve got hairs growing on my penis.”